jeffpepitoybanez-arch/portfolio/README.md

     <div class="contact-grid">
       <div class="contact-info reveal-left">
         <h2 class="contact-heading">Let's Build Something <em>Great Together.</em></h2>
         <p class="contact-body">Ready to transform your digital presence?
-Whether you need a full marketing strategy or just one specific service — I'm here to help you grow.</p>
+Whether you need a full marketing strategy, a GoHighLevel build, or an automation that connects your entire stack — I'm here to help you grow, from the Philippines to wherever your business operates.</p>
         <div class="contact-items">
           <a href="tel:+639272303838" class="contact-item">
             <div class="contact-item-icon"><svg viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2"><path d="M22 16.92v3a2 2 0 0 1-2.18 2 19.79 19.79 0 0 1-8.63-3.07A19.5 19.5 0 0 1 4.69 12a19.79 19.79 0 0 1-3.07-8.67A2 2 0 0 1 3.6 1.27h3a2 2 0 0 1 2 1.72c.127.96.361 1.903.7 2.81a2 2 0 0 1-.45 2.11L7.91 8.91a16 16 0 0 0 6.18 6.18l.95-.95a2 2 0 0 1 2.11-.45c.907.339 1.85.573 2.81.7A2 2 0 0 1 22 16.92z"/></svg></div>